antiDigest/ClassifyLanguage/README.md

 ###TODO:

 1. Select more and different features.
 Use ngrams, tfidf etc

 2. Apply dimensionality reduction

 3. Check again on classifiers

+4. We first convert each of the essays in our training data to a list of parts of speech using Stanford’s parts of speech tagger [5].
+For example, the sentence ”This is a paper” would be converted to (determiner, third person verb, determiner, singular noun).
+We then take consecutive 2-sequences of parts of speech, and count the frequency of each 2-sequence in all of the training essays for a language of origin.
+Thus, each language has its own model of parts of speech frequencies.
+Then, for each essay in our test data, we find the likelihood of the sequence of parts of speech from that essay appearing in each language based on our models.
+The prediction is the language that results in the highest likelihood.

 #Requirements: